snakers4/cft-contest-2018/src/article.md

 The domain was - names of individuals from the countries of the CIS:
 - Mostly Russia, Moldova, Uzbekistan, Georgia, Tadzikistan, Kazakhstan, Ukraine, etc;
-- Names usually consist of 3 parts (name, surname, patronym).
-Sometimes in certain republics patronyms contain and additional suffix added as a fourth word;
+- Names usually consist of 3 parts (name, surname, patronym) - `Иванов Иван Иванович`.
+Sometimes in certain republics patronyms contain and additional suffix added as a fourth word (`ОГЛЫ`, same as `вич` suffix in Russian, but a separate word);
-- There were 2+ alphabets with a total around 70+ characters;
+- There were 2+ alphabets with a total around 70+ characters + a lot of noise in the data;

 **Models that worked best**
+- Sequence-to-sequence:
-- Tuned sequence-to-sequence bidirectional GRU (see details below) - `92.5%` wo heuristics, `93%` with heuristics;
+  - Tuned sequence-to-sequence bidirectional GRU (see details below) - `92.5%` wo heuristics, `93%` with heuristics, `93%+` in ensemble;
   - Proper sequence-to-sequence inference loop;
 - Also a more plain model in keras where input is essentially mapped to output via TimeDistributedDense layer worked well;
 - Strongest naive heuristic - if the output of seq2seq ingefence loop is the same as input - then the input is correct;

 **Key takeaways:**
-- Seq2seq transformer took **much more time to train** and we failed to make it works the same as more traditional models;
+- Seq2seq transformer took **much more time to train** and we failed to make it works the same as more traditional models.
+Obciously we lacked experience with it, but this is the fourth time I notice real  people mention that transformer is not for "real" people (i.e. for Google with 512 TPUs);
-- Our main competitor (with ~200 submissions) did not use Deep Learning at all - he essentially reverse engineereed the augmentation pipeline of the hosts - which is tough work, but does not scale to other domains;
+- Our main competitor (with ~200 submissions) did not use Deep Learning at all - he **essentially reverse engineereed the augmentation pipeline of the hosts** - which is tough work, but does not scale to other domains;
 - Batch seq2seq predictions are key to fast inference;
+- Beam search, though being a tough gem to implement, boosted the score insignificantly (obvious culprit - small dictionary);

 ## **Code release**

-We will not bother replicating the whole training process
+We will not bother replicating the whole training process, since there were a lot of fine-tuning steps, but overall these bits will be reusable for you:

-- Dockerfile in case you run into problems in your environment;
+- Dockerfile in case you run into problems in your environment (when the image was build PyTorch 4.0 or 4.1 was a major version, target it, or you will have to make code compatible);
-- When the competition started
 - Keras model:
   - Link;
 - PyTorch BiLSTM seq2seq: